gkerr01/frameworks_and_languages_module/technical_report.md

 app.use(cors());
 // https://supreme-guide-x44p9gvjrqgcvgxj.github.dev//workspaces/frameworks_and_languages_module/server/server.js

-In the provided Code snippet above, CORS middleware app.use(cors()), is implemented to manage cross-origin requests.
+In the provided Code snippet above, CORS middleware app.use(cors()), is used to manage cross-origin requests.
 This enhances server security by specifying which origins can access its resources, promoting secure and controlled cross-origin interactions.
 This means that CORS headers are set for all incoming requests, allowing cross-origin resource sharing universally by using app.use(cors()).
 Using Express Cors (no date)

 app.use(express.json());
 // https://supreme-guide-x44p9gvjrqgcvgxj.github.dev//workspaces/frameworks_and_languages_module/server/server.js